OtroEspacio/letom-api-docs/source/index.html.md

 # Authentication

-> To authorize, use this code:
+> To authorize, you must send an `Authorization` header containing a valid `access_token` in your request as in the following piece of code:

 ```shell
 # With shell, you can just pass the correct header with each request